 The 14 address bits required to decode 1 of the 16,384 cell locations within the MK 4116 are multiplexed onto the 7 address inputs and latched into the on-chip address latches by externally applying two negative going TTL-level clocks.
 The first clock, the Row Address Strobe (RAS), latches the 7 row address bits into the chip.
 The second clock, the Column Address Strobe (CAS), subsequently latches the 7 column address bits into the chip.
-Each of these signals, RAS and CAS, triggers a sequence of events which are controlled by different delayed internal The two clock chains are linked together clocks. logically in such a way that the address multiplexing operation is done outside of the critical path timing sequence for read data access.
-The later events in the CAS clock sequence are inhibited until the occurence of a delayed signal derived from the RAS clock chain.
-This "gated CAS" feature allows the CAS clock to be externally activated as soon as the Row Address Hold Time specification (tRAH) has been satisfied and the address inputs have been changed from Row address to Column address information.
+Each of these signals, RAS and CAS, triggers a sequence of events which are controlled by different delayed internal clocks.
+The two clock chains are linked together logically in such a way that the address multiplexing operation is done outside of the critical path timing sequence for read data access.
+The later events in the CAS clock sequence are inhibited until the occurrence of a delayed signal derived from the RAS clock to be externally activated as soon as the Row Address Hold Time specification (tRAH) has been satisfied and the address inputs have been changed from Row address to Column address information.

-Note that $\overline{CAS}$ can be activated at any time after tRAH and it will have no effect on the worst case data access time (tRAC) up to the point in time when the delayed row clock no longer inhibits the remaining sequence of column clocks.
-Two timing endpoints result from the internal gating of CAS which are called tRCD (min) and tRCD (max).
-No data storage or reading errors will result if CAS is applied to the MK 4116 at a point in time beyond the tRCD (max) limit.
-However, access time will then be determined exclusively by the access time from CAS (tCAC) rather than from RAS (tRAC), and access time from RAS will be lengthened by the amount that tRCD exceeds the tRCD (max) limit.
+Note that \overline{CAS} can be activated at any time after tRAH and it will have no effect on the worst case data access time (tRAC) up to the point in time when the delayed row clock no longer inhibits the remaining sequence of column clocks.
+Two timing endpoints result from the internal gating of \overline{CAS} which are called tRCD (min) and tRCD (max).
+No data storage or reading errors will result if \overline{CAS} is applied to the MK 4116 at a point in time beyond the tRCD (max) limit.
+However, access time will then be determined exclusively by the access time from \overline{CAS} (tCAC) rather than from \overline{RAS} (tRAC), and access time from \overline{RAS} will be lengthened by the amount that tRCD exceeds the tRCD (max) limit.